Seneli/Seneli/README.md

-## Hi there 👋 My name's Seneli and welcome to my Github 🐼
+## Hello hellooo 👋 My name's Seneli and welcome to my Github 🐼

 I'm currently a student at Carleton University and in my free time I love to play piano 🎹, read📚, volunteer🧑‍🤝‍🧑 and code!